Identifying a coercive controlling relationship...

-In many ways, a coercive/controlling relationship is like a two-person cult.
-The perpetrator attempts to gain control of their partner like a cult leader gains control of their followers.
+In many ways, a coercive/controlling relationship is like a two-person cult as the partner or family member attempts to gain control of a person like a cult leader gains control of their followers.

-According to the Crown Prosecution Service, behaviours that one might experience at the hands of a perpetrator in a coercive/controlling relationship are as follows:
+According to the Crown Prosecution Service, behaviours that one might experience at the hands of a perpetrator in a coercive/controlling relationship are as follows (You may see some of those in cult groups too):

 -